Pradeep-Yadav01/HTML/README.md

 # HTML
-I have recently explored about HTML.
+I have recently explored about HTML and made some projects etc.